runrig-coop/hedgerows/index.md

 straight from the balaclava- encircled mouth of Subcommandante Marcos, spokesperson for the Zapatista Army of National Liberation (EZLN).[^glaser]

-The political climate — to say nothing of the literal climate — that surrounded these two manifestos could not have been more dissimilar.
+The political climate — to say nothing of the literal climate — surrounding these two manifestos could not have been more dissimilar.
 Barlow signed his declaration from Davos in the Swiss Alps on February 8, 1996, having ostensibly found inspiration in the World Economic Forum, which he attended two days